Loki

 auto_kubernetes_labels on

-Based in the JSON example provided above, the internal stream labels will be:
+Based on the JSON example provided, the internal stream labels will be:

 job="fluentbit", team="Santiago Wanderers"